 Why You Should Not Eat White Bread or White Rice

-One of the questions we are most often asked is “can I still eat white bread if I am exercising?”.
+One of the questions we are most often asked is this: “can I still eat white bread if I am exercising?”
 The answer is always No. However, how many people ignore this advice?
 And why?

 To understand why you crave food and why you put on fat it is important to understand why you want to keep eating the wrong things.
 White bread is for all intents and purposes 100% sugar.
 Sugar is what makes us fat.
 White rice is not as bad as white bread (which is a processed food) but it is far worse than brown rice.

 Our brains require sugar for energy, so naturally we crave sugar.
-However, our brains have not caught up with the modern World and do not realise that there is always ample sugar available so we do not need to overindulge.
+However, our brains have not caught up with the modern world and do not realize that there is always ample sugar available so we do not need to overindulge.
 When we overindulge all that extra sugar is stored as fat.

 So we prefer the taste of white bread because it provides an instant sugar rush to the brain.
 What is not used is stored as fat.